IELTS Speaking Tips by Erisha

 • Posted By : Admin

-IELTS is an English language test for study, migration or work.
-Over three million people take test every year.
-IELTS is accepted by more than 11,000 employers, universities, schools and immigration bodies around the world.
+IELTS is an English language test for study, migration, or work.
+Over three million people take tests every year.
+IELTS is accepted by more than 11,000 employers, universities, schools, and immigration bodies around the world.

 IELTS Pattern: